Trepan-Debuggers/python3-trepan/docs/commands/running.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 When you enable the debugger, there are callbacks made in the running
 of the program when certain events happen.
-Events are things like when
+Events are things occur in
-the code reaches a new line in the program, when a call or return
+running the program, like when the code reaches a new line in the
-occur, or when an exception is raised.
+program, when a call or return occur, or when an exception is raised.

-The overhad in running these callbacks slows down your
+The overhead in running these callbacks slows down your
 program.
 Currently, the overhead can be greater than the overhead in
 ``pdb``.
 This is because the debugger tries to be more precise and
 careful it tracing, and the features it provides are more powerful In